benlug/project-go-game/README.md

 4. **End the game**: The game will end when both players pass consecutively, and the final score will be calculated.

 ## Acknowledgements
-This project was developed as part of the MAT101 Programming course.
+This project was developed as part of the MAT101 Programming course at the University of Zurich.